Naokotani/moby_dick_gen/README.md

 # Linked list

-Implementation of a linked list for type int. `main.c` is purely for demonstration purposes, and the linkedList.c/.h can be used independetly.
+A simple application to make random Moby Dick quotes and edit them.
+Demonstrates a variation on a Linked List, and using tail call optimization to recursively edit it.

 # Build
 To build run `make` in the root directory.
+Requires gcc compiler or another compiler with tail call optimization.